scylladb/scylladb/docs/operating-scylla/admin.rst

 Compression
 -----------

-In Scylla, you can configure compression at rest and compression in transit.
+In ScyllaDB, you can configure compression at rest and compression in transit.
 For compression in transit, you can configure compression between nodes or between the client and the node.